ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

                 field_groups: ['about', 'contact']
 ```

-You can use your own Content Type that represents the Back Office user, or use the default one provided by [[= product_name =]]:
+You can use your own content type that represents the Back Office user, or use the default one provided by [[= product_name =]]:

 ```bash
 php bin/console ibexa:migrations:import vendor/ibexa/installer/src/bundle/Resources/install/migrations/2023_12_07_20_23_editor_content_type.yaml --name=2023_12_07_20_23_editor_content_type.yaml